 - Basic text searchkeywords

-- Array with keywordOperator
+- Array of keywords with keywordOperator

 ('AND'/'OR')likePattern